thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 * **Does this only work for english cards?** No!
 TF_IDF use a multilingual BERT uncased tokenization so should work on most languages (even if you have several different languages in the same deck). fastText exists in 294 languages but apparently only one at a time, though it will still work even if you provide the wrong language as it uses subword tokenization.
 * **Can I use this if I don't know python?** Yes!
 Installing the thing might not be easy but it's absolutely doable.
 And you don't need to know python to *run* AnnA.
 I tried my best to make it accessible and help is welcome.
 * **What do you call "optimal review order"?** The order that minimizes the chance of reviewing similar cards in a day.
 You see, Anki has no knowledge of the content of cards and only cares about their interval and ease.
 Its built-in system of "siblings" is useful but I think we can do better.
 AnnA was made to create filtered decks sorted by "relative_overdueness" (or other) BUT in a way that keeps *semantic* siblings far from each other.
 * **When should I use this?** It seems good for dealing with the huge backlog you get in medical school, or just everyday to reduce the workload.
 If you have 2 000 reviews to do, but can only do 500 in a day: AnnA is making sure that you will get the most out of those 500.
-I don't expect the plotting and clustering features to be really used but I had to code them to make sure AnnA was working fine so I might as well leave it :)
 * **How do you use this?** I described my routine in a separate file called `authors_routine.md`.

 * **What are the power requirements to run this?** I wanted to make it as efficient as possible but am still improving the code.
 Computing the distance matrix can be long if you do this on very large amount of cards but this step is done in parallel on all cores so should not be the bottleneck.
 Let me know if some steps are unusually slow and I will try to optimize it.
 With one argument you can use SVD, PCA or UMAP to do a dimension reduction on your cards, making the rest of the script faster, at the cost of precision.
 If you want to use AnnA on a very slow device, TF_IDF is probably faster.
 Computing fastText should not be an issue because I implemented a cache and use a memoize function but needs a lot of RAM and might become very slow if your computer starts swapping.